-Crosby et al (1999) recorded large discrepancies between valuations carried out by expert witnesses for claimant and defendant respectively.
+Research with which the author has been involved has amplified these concerns by focussing on the role of the expert valuation witness.
+A joint project between Oxford Brookes University and the University of Reading (Crosby et al., 1999) recorded large discrepancies between valuations carried out by expert witnesses for claimant and defendant respectively.
 These discrepancies and a survey of the views of valuers, judges and arbitrators suggested widespread lack of confidence in the objectivity of the expert evidence presented in court.
-The study has been extended to Australia and recently reported (Crosby et al, 2001).
 While no fraudulent intent was imputed (usually), there was a strong impression that the lack of objectivity of many experts could confuse or even actively mislead the court.
 The Commercial Court judges in their evidence to the Woolf Inquiry (Woolf, 1996) had alleged widespread failure to maintain the required degree of impartiality, noting in particular their "polarisation of issues and unwillingness to concede issues from the start" and their "insufficient observance of the confines of expert evidence and expansion into the realms of rival submissions".
 The in-house journal of the Bar put it in stronger language (Counsel, 1994).
 "Expert witnesses used to be genuinely independent experts.
 Men of outstanding eminence in their fields.
 Today they are in practice hired guns: there is a new breed of litigation hangers on, whose main expertise is to craft reports which will conceal anything that might be to the disadvantage of their clients".
 Sir Thomas Bingham, presiding in the Court of Appeal in Abbey National Mortgages plc v Key Surveyors Nationwide Ltd. described "The experience of the courts over many years" as follows: "For whatever reason, and whether consciously or unconsciously, the fact is that expert witnesses instructed on behalf of parties to litigation often tend, if called as witnesses at all, to espouse the cause of those instructing them to a greater or lesser extent, on occasion becoming more partisan than the parties".
-A similar complaint was made by Wright in the first instance hearing of Arab Bank plc v John D Wood: "The court has not been assisted by the tendency which I detected in all the expert witnesses who gave evidence before me to take upon their own shoulders the mantle of advocacy and themselves to seek to persuade the court to a desired result rather than to offer dispassionate and disinterested assistance and advice to the court to enable it to arrive at a fair and balanced view of the conflicting contentions of the parties".
+A similar complaint was made by Wright J in the first instance hearing of Arab Bank plc v John D Wood: "The court has not been assisted by the tendency which I detected in all the expert witnesses who gave evidence before me to take upon their own shoulders the mantle of advocacy and themselves to seek to persuade the court to a desired result rather than to offer dispassionate and disinterested assistance and advice to the court to enable it to arrive at a fair and balanced view of the conflicting contentions of the parties".